-- Install LOGRIX02, LOGPWX01, and LOGEVX01, the Common Command exits, using the Dynamic Exit Facility. - For testing, it is recommended that you set up one or more PROGXX members in SYS1.PARMLIB (or equivalent), to allow for easy removal of the exit if desired. - Below are three commands that will compromise the PARMLIB list you create.
+- Install LOGRIX02, LOGPWX01, and LOGEVX01, the Common Command exits, using the Dynamic Exit Facility. - For testing, it is recommended that you set up one or more PROGXX members in SYS1.PARMLIB (or equivalent), to allow for easy removal of the exit if desired. - The following are three commands that will compromise the PARMLIB list you create.
 The three commands can also be added via operator console commands.
-Below is a sample commad to append the Reconciliation Connector exits to the appropriate CA ACF2 exits.
+Below is a sample commad to append the Reconciliation Connector exits to the appropriate IBM RACF exits.

-''' EXIT ADD EXITNAME (ICHRIX02) MODULE (LOGRIX02) EXIT ADD EXITNAME (ICHPWX01) MODULE (LOGPWX01) EXIT ADD EXITNAME ( IRREVX01) MODULE (LOGEVX01) '''
+'''

-- Copy these three members to your system PARMLIB data set.
-If you already have a PROGAD or PROGDL member, rename the LOG members to a PROGXX name that is not in use.
+EXIT ADD EXITNAME(ICHRIX02) MODULE(LOGRIX02)

-- When ready, use the console command SET PROG=XX to activate the following:
+EXIT ADD EXITNAME(ICHPWX01) MODULE(LOGPWX01)

-- LOGPWX01 as an ICHPWX01 exit point
+EXIT ADD EXITNAME(IRREVX01) MODULE(LOGEVX01)

-- LOGRIX02 as an ICHRIX02 exit point
+'''

-- LOGEVX01 as an IRREVX01 exit point
+- Copy these three members to your system PARMLIB data set. - If you already have a PROGAD or PROGDL member, rename the LOG members to a PROGXX name that is not in use. - When ready, use the console command SET PROG=XX to activate LOGPWX01 as an ICHPWX01 exit point. - When Ready, use the console command SET PROG=XX to activate LOGRIX02 as an ICHRIX02 exit point. - When ready, use the console command SET PROG=XX to activate LOGEVX01 as an IRREVX01 exit point.